ervandew/eclim/doc/content/faq.rst

 according to your setup:

-1. Headless eclimd users on any unix variant (Linux, OSX, etc) can simply add the property your .eclimrc file in your home directory:
+1. Headless eclimd users on any unix variant (Linux, OSX, etc) can simply add the following property to your .eclimrc file in your home directory:

    ::

      # set the default file encoding
      file.encoding=utf-8

-2. Headless eclimd users on Windows can add the system property (eg.
-   ``-Dfile.encoding=utf-8``) using the same steps :ref:`described <eclimd_options_windows>` above, for setting the workspace location.

-3. Headed eclimd users can add the system property (eg.
+2. Headed eclimd users can add the system property (eg.
    ``-Dfile.encoding=utf-8``) to your eclipse.ini file found in your eclipse install's root directory.
 Be sure to add the property on a new line after the ``-vmargs`` line: